heonjaes/handwritten-digit-classifier-hs/README.md

 ## Tech Stack

-### Development
+### Model Development and Experimentation

-This project uses **MLFlow** to experiment with different neural network architectures, ranging from simple models to deeper models with varying degrees of augmentation applied to the dataset.
-By leveraging MLFlow's experiment tracking, we were able to compare the performance of each model, fine-tune hyperparameters, and monitor training progress.
-The **best performing model** was selected and saved for deployment.

-The development process also involved working with a **Python** for data exploration and running experiments on the MNIST dataset.
-The notebook allowed us to visualize the data and experiment with various transformations applied to the dataset.
+In this project, we utilised **Tensorflow** and  **MLFlow** to experiment with various neural network architectures and augmentations to improve the performance of the handwritten digit classifier.

+The models experimented with include:

+- **Simple DNN with Rotation Augmentation (Range 6)**: This model uses a simple convolutional neural network (CNN) with a rotation range of 6 degrees for augmenting the training dataset.
+- **Simple DNN with Rotation Augmentation (Range 12)**: A variation of the simple DNN model with a larger rotation range of 12 degrees for data augmentation.
+- **Deep DNN with Rotation Augmentation (Range 6)**: A deeper CNN model with similar rotation augmentation applied to the training data.
+- **Deep DNN with Rotation Augmentation (Range 12)**: This model uses a deeper CNN architecture and a larger rotation range for data augmentation.

+MLFlow was employed for logging the experiments, tracking hyperparameters, training progress, and evaluating performance.
+Each model's accuracy was recorded, and the best-performing model was selected for deployment.

 ### Backend